Announcement

 Here is a link to the State of Washington's commentary about sales taxes deductible for Federal tax purposes: http://dor.wa.gov/content/findtaxesandrates/incometax/federaldeduction.aspx

-Here is the 2007 Washington general sales tax table that shows your general sales tax deduction based on your "adjusted gross income" and number of exemptions (use the lower table in blue): IRS' Washington General Sales Tax Table (Microsoft Excel document).
+Here is the 2022 Washington general sales tax table that shows your general sales tax deduction based on your "adjusted gross income" and number of exemptions: IRS' Washington General Sales Tax Table WASalesTaxTable2022.pdf or WASalesTaxTable2022.xlsx.

 This IRS table shows the sales tax deduction associated with the state general sales tax rate of 6.5%.
 To figure your total table-based sales tax deduction, you need to factor in the local sales tax rate.
 The local rate varies depending on where you live.
-In most of the Seattle/Tacoma/Everett/Eastside areas, the local rate is 2.4%.
-Generally, the local rate is the total rate less the general rate of 6.5%.
-To include the local portion of the sales tax deduction, start with your general sales tax table value.
-Multiply it by (1+(your local rate / .065)) to get your total table-based sales tax dedution.
-For example, if your local rate is 2.4% and your table value is $1,094, your total table-based sales tax deduction would be $1,094*(1+(.024/.065))= $1,498.
+For example, here are 2022 sales tax rates for various municipalities in and around Seattle: Seattle 10.25%, Tacoma 10.3%, Everett 9.89%, Issaquah/Bellevue/Renton 10.1%.

 We will compute your sales tax deduction for you when we prepare your tax return if you don't provide the amount of actual sales tax paid.
 The above is just to let you know how it all works so that you can evaluate whether it's worth your time to figure out the actual sales tax you paid (by adding up the sales tax amounts on your receipts) relative to the table-based amount.